-In December of 1945, bluegrass was born on the famed stage of Ryman Auditorium.
+In December of 1945, bluegrass was born on the famed Ryman Auditorium stage.
 More than seven decades after the genesis of this distinct genre of American music, we’re revisiting the legacy of the man who made it happen: Bill Monroe.

 In the 1930s, they formed a band, the Monroe Brothers, alongside friends William Hardin and Larry Moore.
 The family act eventually dissolved into a duo and then a solo career, but the youngest brother had the staying power that later defined an entirely new genre of music.